npr/cdoc-spec-site/_includes/link_relation.md

 #### Creator

 Read-only. optional.
 A URI pointing to a document that describes user or an organization whose API Key originally created current document.

+#### Distributor

+Read/write. optional.
+A URI pointing to a document that describes users or an organizations who are allowed to fully administer the document.
+This is a mechanism for the original publisher of the content to share responsibility or delegate responsibility of content administration with other collaborators.
+Distributors, alongside the creator, are the only party that can administer read/write permissions of a document.